amezents/duplicate-detector/README.md

  - dir_1 and dir_2 - folders to process
  - 20000 - files with size greter than this value will not be processed (e.g. analise of huge file consumes much time)

+To build dupFinder only execute in shell the command "make" in example folder of repository

+`host:duplicate-detector$cd example && make`

 To build and run tests for dupFinder execute in shell the command "make" in root folder of repository

 `host:duplicate-detector$make`
+Note: tests use gtest libs which nesessary to build see below
  - output should be something like this:
 ```
 builds target programm